 - Use images to communicate, not to decorate

 Treat your session handouts as a resource for attendees.
 Consider including a toolkit, a list of questions to ask staff, a blueprint, or sample implementation materials.
-Session handouts will be provided to attendees through the Conference app.
+Session handouts will be provided to attendees through the AEC app.